Netox005/Dubtrack/userscript/gde/emotes/README.md

 To solve this problem, if there is already an emote with the lower-cased code registered on the same group, _give dem emotes_ adds a "-<number>" after it.

+#### I want to use a certain emote, but another emote appears
+This is probably because another group has an emote with the same code lower-cased.
+In that case, use `:group>code:` instead of just `:code:`.

+If the problem persists, then you should consider [requesting the emote](#requesting-emotes)

 ### Requesting emotes
 #### Files